European-XFEL/howToMiddlelayer/source/chap3/schema_injection.rst

         await self.publishInjectedParameters()

 .. note::
-    They key to that slot will not be `very_private` but instead `injectedSlot` So yes, cool that we can change the behaviour of a slot on the fly by changing the function the slot calls, but they key won't reflect that.
+    The key to that slot will not be `very_private` but instead `injectedSlot` So yes, cool that we can change the behaviour of a slot on the fly by changing the function the slot calls, but the key won't reflect that.

     If you do change the functions that are called, do put in a log message.

 .. warning::
-    Before you do that, take a hard look at yourself.
     Consider instead injecting a node with a proper Slot definition.

-Note that calling inject_something again resets the values of properties to their defaults.
+Note that calling `inject_something` again resets the values of properties to their defaults.
 Middlelayer class based injection differs strongly from C++ and bound api parameter injection, and the following points should